stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 ### Application Window

-To select the physical device that supports presentation we first need a Vulkan surface which is derived from a native window created using GLFW:
+To select the physical device that supports presentation we first need a Vulkan surface, which is derived from a native window created using GLFW:

 ```java
 public class Window {